-From the Data Collection screen (Page 30), enter a new value into the Target Ht field.
-When changed, the new height(s) will be carried through for the remainder of measurements in the map unless it is changed back by the user.
-If the data has already been stored, use one of the following remedies.
+Although Target heights are set on the New File Settings screen during file setup, they can be changed prior to each measurement on the Data Collection screen.
+If changed, the new height(s) will be carried through for the remainder of measurements in the map unless it is changed back by the user.

-- If an existing data point is using an incorrect height value, the incorrect value may be edited using the QuickMap Menu option for Point Detail (Page 62). - If a series of data points is using an incorrect height, the incorrect value may be edited by tapping the Edit Point Series icon on the Data Collection screen (Page 64). - If a Feature is using an incorrect height value, the incorrect value may be edited using the Edit Feature icon on the Data Collection screen (Page 65).
+- If an existing data point is using an incorrect height value, the incorrect value may be edited using the QuickMap Menu option for Point Detail (Page 55). - If a series of data points is using an incorrect height, the incorrect value may be edited by tapping the Edit Point Series icon on the Data Collection screen (Page 62). - If a Feature is using an incorrect height value, the incorrect value may be edited using the Edit Feature icon on the Data Collection screen (Page 63).